jul/confined/README.txt

 Changelog
 =========

-* 0.1.0     initial release oops forgot __name__ == main
-* 0.1.1     initial release
-* 0.1.2     going to fast, mis clicked a button in pypi
-* 0.1.4     forgot howto declare requirements
-* 0.1.9     after too many failure, embedding check_arg in this
-* 0.1.10    python3 (overdue)
+* 0.1.15    confineds now save and restore your code at the end of session
+* 0.1.14    proud enough of confineds the console to interact with stack
-* 0.1.11    improved error handling (light), bug fixed in templating
+* 0.1.13    now put confined error in stack.
 * 0.1.12    putting errors in the stack.
 Having fun adding function to remember how it works.
-* 0.1.13    now put confined error in stack.
+* 0.1.11    improved error handling (light), bug fixed in templating
-* 0.1.14    proud enough of confineds the console to interact with stack
+* 0.1.10    python3 (overdue)
+* 0.1.9     after too many failure, embedding check_arg in this
+* 0.1.4     forgot howto declare requirements
+* 0.1.2     going to fast, mis clicked a button in pypi
+* 0.1.1     initial release
+* 0.1.0     initial release oops forgot __name__ == main

 Roadmap before 1.0.0
 ********************